Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 1. Lack of water.
 Blood is 85%, and blood plasma is 90-92% water.
 Therefore, a decrease in this indicator by only a few percent leads to thickening of the blood.

-4. With some diseases, for example, diabetes.
+4. With some diseases, such as diabetes.

 10. Damage to blood vessels.
-A healthy inner wall of blood vessels (intima), which consists of endothelium, has antithrombogenic properties.
+A healthy inner wall of blood vessels (intima), which consists of endothelium, has anti-thrombogenic properties.

 11. Dysfunction of the liver.
 Every day, 15-20 grams of blood proteins are synthesized in the liver, which perform transport, regulatory and other functions, a violation of biosynthesis in the liver leads to changes in the chemical composition of the blood.

-Is blood clotting dangerous?
+Is blood thickening dangerous?

 What affects blood viscosity

-The most serious is the violation of the microcirculation of the vessels of the head, because the head is a microprocessor responsible for all other organs and unconditioned reflexes.
+The most serious is a violation of the microcirculation of the vessels of the head, because the head is a microprocessor responsible for all other organs and unconditioned reflexes.
 As a result, memory deteriorates, fatigue increases, drowsiness and lethargy appear.

 Let us consider in more detail what human blood is and its functions, what thick blood is and the reasons that contribute to an increase in blood viscosity.